 - Any returned, undelivered, certified mail cards which were sent to all interested persons

-More info about Transfer a guardianship or conservatorship case to another state
+More info for Transfer a guardianship or conservatorship case to another state

 - The guardianship or conservatorship will be accepted by the other state

 - The incapacitated/protected person is physically present in or expected to move permanently to the other state

 - No objection has been made, or, if made, the person who objects hasn’t established the transfer would be against the interests of the incapacitated/protected person

 - Plans for care and services of the incapacitated person or management of the protected person’s affairs are reasonable and sufficient